MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 Location of the Media Processors:

 Locations where both SIP proxy and Media Processor components deployed:
-	- US (two in US west and US East datacenters)
+	- US (two in US West and US East datacenters)
 	- Europe (Amsterdam and Dublin datacenters)
 	- Asia (Singapore and Hong Kong datacenters)